-- 1. Tuition and fees are payable in advance in full at the time billed.
-Students may pay by cash (U. S. currency), check, money order or credit card (Master Card or Visa).
+- Tuition and fees are payable in advance in full at the time billed.
+Students may pay by cash (U.S. currency), check, money order or credit card (Master Card or Visa).
 Payment may be made by telephone for credit card holders.
 Payment may also be made by mail.
 However, the College is not responsible for lost or delayed mail.
-The assessment of program adjustment and late payment charges is determined by the date payment is received by the Student Billing Office, regardless of the postmark date. - Students who do not pay in full in advance automatically choose the deferred payment plan of two equal installments.
+The assessment of program adjustment and late payment charges will be determined by the postmark date. - 2.
+Students who do not pay in full in advance automatically choose the deferred payment plan of two equal installments.
 The initial payment is due approximately two weeks prior to the beginning of each term.
 The balance of tuition and fees is due six weeks after the beginning of the term.
 The Class Schedule Bulletin carries the exact due dates for each term.
-The deferred payment plan is denied to students whose accounts have in the past been referred to a collection agency because of the student's failure to pay the College.

-Each billing due date will have an associated billing close date.
+The deferred payment plan is denied to students whose accounts have in the past been referred to a collection agency because of the student's failure to pay the College. - NOTE: Each billing due date will have an associated billing close date.
 The close date will be approximately two weeks prior to each billing due date.
 Students who register after the established billing close date, or add additional courses to their initial registration, will be required to pay the minimum advance payment of 50 percent before registration forms are processed.
 Students registering for non-credit or CEU will be required to pay 100 percent of the charges at the time of registration.